 6. Spend time away from electronic devices such as your computer, iPad and phone.

-a) Store your mobile phone outside your bedroom as you sleep.
+a) Store your mobile phone outside your bedroom.
 If you need to keep it in your bedroom turn it off before you sleep.

-b) Enjoy days that are completely mobile phone free.
-Leave your phone at home when you go out with friends or go shopping.
-As you do this notice that you are more connected to your friends, family and shop assistants.
+b) Have days that are completely mobile phone free.
+Leave your phone at home when you go out with friends or family.

 7. Incorporate warm foods into your diet

-Primarily during winter but throughout other seasons as well incorporate warm foods into your diet so your digestive system needn’t overwork to convert food into energy.
+Primarily during winter, but throughout other seasons as well, incorporate warm foods into your diet.
+Warm foods aid digestion and increase your energy levels because your system doesn’t need to overwork to convert food into energy.
+Soups are ideal.

 8. Practice saying “No, I’m sorry I can’t do that at the moment”